I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_go_negotiation_confirmation_send_complete_parameters.md

 `uIEsOffset`

-The offset, in bytes,  of the array of additional information elements (IEs) which were included in the the GO negotiation confirmation packet.
+The offset, in bytes, of the array of additional information elements (IEs) which were included in the GO negotiation confirmation packet.
 This offset is from the start of the buffer that contains this structure.

 ## Requirements